microconfig/microconfig/README.md

 ## Configuration sources

 Inside the service folder, you can create a configuration in `key=value` format.
-For the following examples, we will use *.properties, but Microconfig also supports *.yaml.
+For the following examples, we will use *.yaml, but Microconfig also supports *.properties.

 Let’s create basic application and process configuration files for each service.
-You can split configuration among several files, but for simplicity, we will create `application.properties` and `process.proc` for each service.
+You can split configuration among several files, but for simplicity, we will create `application.yaml` and `process.proc` for each service.
 No matter how many base files are used, after the configuration build for each service and each config type, a single result file will be generated.

 ```
 repo
 └───core
 │    └───orders
-│    │   └───application.properties
+│    │   └───application.yaml
 │    │   └───process.proc
 │    └───payments
-│        └───application.properties
+│        └───application.yaml
 │        └───process.proc
 │
 └───infra
     └───service-discovery
-    │   └───application.properties
+    │   └───application.yaml
     │   └───process.proc
     └───api-gateway
-        └───application.properties
+        └───application.yaml
         └───process.proc
 ```